lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/1_led.rst

 Code
 ^^^^^^^^
-Codes used in this tutorial are saved in “Super_Starter_Kit_for_ESP32_S 3/Python/ Python_Codes”.
+Codes used in this tutorial are saved in :file:`Super_Starter_Kit_for_ESP32_S3/Python/Python_Codes`.
 You can move the codes to any location.
 For example, we save the codes in Disk(D) with the path of “D:/Micropython_Codes”.

 **01.1_Blink**

 Open “Thonny”，click “This computer”>>“D:”>>“Micropython_Codes”.

 .. image:: img/software/1.0.png